shyakazulu/blog-dataenthusiast/_posts/2020-01-15-Bird-Migration.md

-### Plot the migration pattern using logitude and latitude featues of 'Eric'
+### Plot the migration pattern using longitude and latitude featues of 'Eric'

 ```python